Mystery Broadcast

 Mystery Broadcast is a 1943 American mystery film directed by George Sherman and written by Dane Lussier and Gertrude Walker.
 The film stars Frank Albertson, Ruth Terry, Nils Asther, Wynne Gibson, Paul Harvey, and Mary Treen.
 The film was released on November 23, 1943, by Republic Pictures.

 Plot

-An old murder case intrigues a couple radio detectives and a sound man.
+An old murder case intrigues a couple of radio detectives and a sound man.
 They interview some of the people involved in the case, but soon find their primary suspect dead.
 They attempt to solve the mystery.